rstacruz/bootstrap-practices/README.md

   }
   ```

+* <a name='be-selective' href='#be-selective'>#</a>
-* Try not to use everything in Bootstrap.
+  Try not to use everything in Bootstrap.
 Take [bootstrap.scss](https://github.com/twbs/bootstrap-sass/blob/master/assets/stylesheets/_bootstrap.scss) and start with the bare minimum your project will need.
 Comment out everything else.

   ```scss
   // Core variables and mixins